HeySkidee/practice/fuck it.md

 ---

 jabtak jis chiz ka sukh hai lelo. jab chale jaye wo sukh to samj jao naseeb me likha tha.

+---

+Did the mistake? recognise it and fix it as quickly as possible.